perezamp15-hue/data510-capstone/CHARTER.md

 ## Working agreements (triad with peer POs)

-- **Studio Brief due:** Should the Brief be needed will need to be done on major milestone requested should be sumbited to`studio/briefs/W<NN>-<peer>.md` and linked in `#<project>-studio` on Discord.
+- **Studio Brief due:** Should the Brief be needed will need to be done on major milestone or requested should be sumbited to`studio/briefs/W<NN>-<peer>.md` and linked in `#<project>-studio` on Discord.
 If the owner team needs the peer POs to read or review something specific *before* the Studio Session (a data preview, model results, a draft figure),
 - **Studio Critique due:** The Studio Criquite will be due in studio/criqute/ when major milestones are due and as needed by the owner.
 - **Priority conflict resolution:** owner team integrates briefs in good faith; the instructor arbitrates (as Process Expert) if peer POs and owner team disagree.